WolfBoi008/Five-Nights-at-Sonic-s-Maniac-Mania/README.md

 - Characters (need all the necessary characters for a challenge)
 - Shop Items (Cosmetic but needed for achievements)
 - Rings (for the Shop checks)
-- Tokens for Achievements (local and plando'd; needed for the Phantom Ian-related goals)
+- Tokens for Achievements (local and plando'd; needed for the Phantom Ian-related goals and planning on removing them once I figure out a band-aid fix)

 ## Checks
 - Challenges
 - Achievements
 - Jumpscares
 - Buying things in the Shop
-- Beating Phantom Ian (if Encore is your goal)
+- Beating Phantom Ian